zeredbox/ESP32-S3_arduino_tflite_micro_arena_size_finder/README.md

 You need:

-- An ESP32-S3 board.
+- An **ESP32-S3 N16R8 development board** with PSRAM.

-- PSRAM enabled on the board.
-- An ESP32-S3 module with 8 MB flash (64 Mbit) if you use the Arduino IDE settings described below.
+  This repository was tested with a **Goouuu ESP32-S3 N16R8**, a DevKitC-1–compatible board equipped with **16 MB of flash memory** and **8 MB of PSRAM**.

+  Other ESP32-S3 boards with PSRAM may also work, such as an ESP32-S3-DevKitC-1 N16R8 or another development board based on an ESP32-S3-WROOM-1 N16R8 module.

+> [!NOTE]
+> To keep this guide focused and reproducible, all Arduino IDE settings and technical recommendations in this repository are based on the **ESP32-S3 N16R8 configuration**: **16 MB flash** and **8 MB PSRAM**.
+>
+> If you use another ESP32-S3 board or another memory configuration, the sketch may still work, but you must adapt the Arduino IDE settings—especially **Board**, **Flash Size**, **PSRAM mode**, and **Partition Scheme**—to match your hardware.

 - Arduino IDE 2.x.
 - Espressif's ESP32 board package installed in Arduino IDE.
-- An Edge Impulse project exported as an Arduino library.
+- An Edge Impulse project exported as an Arduino library using TensorFlow Lite.
 - The `.ino` sketch from this repository.

 > [!NOTE]
-> **Flash memory** and **PSRAM** are different.
+> The ESP32-S3 uses different types of memory, each with a different role:
 >
-> - **Flash** stores the firmware, model code, program, and static assets.
-> - **PSRAM** is external working memory used while the program runs.
+> - **Flash memory** is long-term storage.
+It contains the compiled Arduino program, the Edge Impulse library, the TensorFlow Lite Micro model, and other static files.
+Flash keeps its contents when the board is powered off.
+>
+> - **Internal SRAM** is the ESP32-S3's fast working memory.
+It is used while the program runs for variables, stacks, temporary buffers, and—by default—the TensorFlow Lite Micro tensor arena.
+Internal SRAM is limited, so the tensor arena size must be chosen carefully.
+>
-> - **Internal SRAM** is faster working memory inside the ESP32-S3 and is commonly used for the TensorFlow Lite Micro tensor arena.
+> - **PSRAM** is additional external working memory available on some ESP32-S3 boards.
+It is larger than internal SRAM but generally slower.
+In this sketch, PSRAM is used for the large input image buffer, preserving internal SRAM for the TensorFlow Lite Micro tensor arena and the rest of the application.
+>
+> Both internal SRAM and PSRAM are volatile: their contents are cleared when the board is reset or powered off.

 ---